SECR H class: Construction

 The first seven locomotives were built by Ashford Works in November and December 1904.
 The design was soon found to be successful so that sixty-four were built at Ashford between 1904 and 1909.
 Following Wainwright's retirement Richard Maunsell discovered that sixty-six had been ordered and their components built, but had not been erected earlier.
 Therefore a further two were erected in 1915.

-The H class boiler design was found to be so successful that it was later used as a standard replacement boiler on the SECR R1 class, LCDR B1 class, LCDR B2 class, LCDR R class, SER O1 class, SECR Q1 class, and SER R1 class.
+The H class boiler design was found to be so successful that it was later used as a standard replacement boiler on the SECR R1 class, LCDR B1 class, LCDR B2 class, LCDR R class, SECR O1 class, SECR Q1 class, and SER R1 class.
 All 66 locomotives were equipped with vacuum brakes as used on the former SER, but thirteen also had Westinghouse air brakes and were used on the former LCDR lines.

 Use

 The majority of the class replaced Q class locomotives on the London suburban services of the SER and remained on these duties until after they entered Southern Railway stock in 1923.
 They began to be displaced by the electrification of these lines in 1925/6, when they began to be used on stopping trains further afield in the Eastern Section of Southern Railway in Kent.
 After 1929, they also began to be used on the Central Section (the former lines of the London Brighton and South Coast Railway) in East Sussex), where they replaced withdrawn D3 class locomotives.
 Between 1941 and 1952, two (and later three) examples were loaned to the Western Section and worked from Nine Elms on local shunting and empty stock.
-During 1943 and 1944 three examples were also loaned to the London Midland and Scottish Railway at Forfar.
+During 1943 and 1944 three examples (nos.
+1177/84, 1259) were also loaned to the London, Midland and Scottish Railway at Forfar.
+The LMS power classification was 2P.

-Two members of the class were withdrawn during the Second World War, but the remaining 64 entered British Railways stock in 1948.
+Two members of the class (nos.
+1264 and 1312) were withdrawn in July and August 1944, due to being beyond economic repair, but the remaining 64 entered British Railways (BR) stock in 1948.
+BR increased the numbers by 30000.
+The BR power classification, introduced in January 1949, was 1P.
 Forty five of the survivors were equipped for push-pull train working between 1949 and 1960, and the class was increasingly used on motor-trains on rural branches.
 With the completion of the Kent electrification scheme between 1959 and 1962, most of the surviving members of the class were withdrawn, except for a few examples working the non-electrified lines between Tunbridge Wells and Three Bridges.